 - (i) Flow-through expenditure commitments: from time to time, the Company completes flow-through share financings that involve a commitment to incur Canadian Exploration Expenditures ("CEE") prior to the end of specific calendar years and to renounce the CEE tax deductions to the subscribers.
-For the flow-through financing completed in 2021, the Company has now incurred enough CEE to satisfy the commitment to those subscribers. - (ii) The Company currently has renewable agreements for management services with several officers (the "Executives").
-The base salaries of the Executives range from \$7,500 to \$25,000 per month.
-The contracts contain standard termination clauses (without cause) and payout clauses for change of control.
+The Company is committed to spending \$255,900 on eligible CEE prior to December 31, 2024. - (ii) The Company currently has renewable agreements for management services with several officers (the "Executives").
+The base salaries of the Executives range from \$5,000 to \$25,000 per month.
+The agreements contain standard termination clauses (without cause) and payout clauses for change of control.
 The Executives are also eligible for certain success fees and stock option grants, at the discretion of the Board of Directors.